shaunybrown/SMB_task1/README.md

 To run the project:
 -navigate to the task1 outer directory within command promt
 -run: python manage.py runserver
 -In a web broswer or postman go to http://127.0.0.1:8000/clinicalAnalysis
+-Or run test.py, which contains example code for interacting with this API

  Task 2 files also hosted in project
  -task2.sql contains the sql used to complete task 2